top of page

 Cenote Cascabel

 There are some thick tree roots in the cenote that hang down from the ceiling and reach into the water.
-And there are various caves adjacent, so a dive (or snorkeling) is also interesting.
+There are several fascinating caves nearby, making diving or snorkeling an exciting adventure if you feel like it.

 Entrance to the Chacksikin Cenote